A Matter of Life and Death (play)

 A Matter of Life and Death is a stage adaptation by Tom Morris and Emma Rice of Powell and Pressburger's 1946 film of the same name for the company Kneehigh Theatre.
 Its first run at the National Theatre lasted from 3 May 2007 to 21 June 2007.

+In A Matter of Life and Death, RAF pilot Peter Carter miraculously survives a plane crash and falls in love with the radio operator, June, who is the last person he spoke with before jumping from his plane.
+Peter later is informed that him that he was meant to die, but can defend his right to live at a heavenly tribunal.

 Cast & crew

 Taken from the programme of the performance at the Olivier Theatre, London, 12 May 2007.